Air Seoul: Corporate affairs

 Air Seoul is a fully owned subsidiary of Asiana Airlines.
-Its headquarters are located in the Kumho Asiana Main Tower in Seoul, and its Chief Executive Officer is Cho Jin-man.

-On 1 January 2018, Air Seoul inaugurated its new Chief Executive Officer, formerly Ryu Kwang-hee.
+Its headquarters are located in the Kumho Asiana Main Tower in Seoul, and its chief executive officer is Cho Jin-man.
+On 1 January 2018, Air Seoul inaugurated its new chief executive officer, formerly Ryu Kwang-hee.

-On 1 January 2021, Air Seoul appointed its new Chief Executive Officer prior to Asiana Airlines acquisition, replacing Cho Kyu-yung.
+On 1 January 2021, Air Seoul appointed its new chief executive officer prior to Asiana Airlines acquisition, replacing Cho Kyu-yung.

 Destinations

-As of June 2025, Air Seoul flies the following destinations:
+As of June 2025, Air Seoul flies (or has flown) the following destinations:

 Fleet

 Current fleet

-As of August 2025, Air Seoul operates the following aircraft:
+As of August 2025, Air Seoul operates an all-Airbus A321 fleet: